bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 NVK: 00:23:52

-So, you know, I can picture this future.
+So, I can picture this future.
 I can sort of like be pretty excited about it, but at the same time it's like, okay, holy shit, we're adding all this complication to Bitcoin now.
 You know, and, some of these concepts have been sort of like heavily debated and have a lot of contention.
 So, so maybe like, let's start sort of addressing some things and sort of exploring this a little, because, the original OpVault was like, hey, look, I have this simple new primitive, right.
-That like, you know, like, please let's activate this kind of thing.
+That like, like, please let's activate this kind of thing.
 Right.
 And then now it has sort of like expanding, like all software studying and development happens.
 It's always like that, right?